qt-labs/vscodeext/README.md

 To design a widgets-based UI:

 1. In `Explorer`, select a `.ui` file.
-1. Select `Open this file with Qt Widget Designer`.
+1. Select `Open this file with Qt Widgets Designer`.
-1. Use Qt Widget designer to design a UI.
+1. Use `Qt Widgets Designer` to design a UI.

 ### Debug an application